saketkc/pysradb/README.rst

    wget -c https://starbuck1.s3.amazonaws.com/sradb/SRAmetadb.sqlite.gz && gunzip SRAmetadb.sqlite.gz

-Alternatively, you can also download it using `pysradb`:
+Alternatively, you can also download it using ``pysradb``, which by default downloads it into your current working directory:

 ::

     $ pysradb metadb

+You can also specify an alternate directory for download by supplying the ``--out_dir <OUT_DIR>`` argument.

 .. _aspera-client: